Nard248/Remote-Desktop/README.md

 - Screen content (static vs. dynamic)
 - Number of connected clients

-## License

-This is an educational project created for a network architecture class.

-## Author

-Created as a demonstration of client-server architecture, network protocols, and remote desktop technology in Java.

 ## Acknowledgments

 - Uses Java AWT Robot for screen capture and input control
 - Uses Java Swing for GUI
 - JPEG compression via ImageIO

-# Remote-Desktop
+## AI was used for documentation and research.